 Stop Parking Cash

 People ask quite often “Where can I park a sum of cash for a year or two?”
-The answer is usually a savings account or a CD because the timeframe is too short.
-Both pay about 1% right now if you’re lucky.
+The answer is usually a money market fund, a savings account, a Treasury Bill, or a CD because the timeframe is too short.

 When you have a standby credit line available, you can keep the money in your diversified portfolio.
-Chances are you will earn more than 1% in your portfolio by the time you need the money, but if it has a loss, you can tap the credit line.
+Chances are you will earn more than the short-term interest rate in your portfolio by the time you need the money, but if it has a loss, you can tap the credit line.
 You pay off the loan when your portfolio recovers.

 Bridge a Gap

 You’re buying a home.
 Making your purchase offer contingent on selling your current home will make it unattractive to the seller in a competitive market.
 Selling your current home first and getting a rent-back makes you overbid to buy before the rent-back runs out.
 Renting after you sell means you have to move twice.